malept/electron-compile/README.md

 ### How does it work?
 (Easiest Way)

-Use `electron-prebuilt-compile` instead of the `electron-prebuilt` module.
+Create a new Electron project (or import an existing project) using [Electron Forge](https://github.com/electron-userland/electron-forge).
+It will install `electron-prebuilt-compile` instead of the `electron-prebuilt` module.
 Tada!
 You did it.

 ### Wait, seriously?